offbyone/ideas/content/old/general-thoughts/yep-im-to-be-certified.md

+---
-Title: Yep, I'm to be Certified
+title: Yep, I'm to be Certified
-Date: 2006-06-25 09:13
-Author: offby1
+slug: yep-im-to-be-certified
+date: "2006-06-25 09:13"
-Category: Life
+category: Life
-Tags: skydiving
+tags: skydiving
-Slug: yep-im-to-be-certified
+author: offby1
-Status: published
+status: published
+---
 # Yep, I'm to be Certified

 For those of you that weren't actually *at* the drop zone yesterday, I